The Confluence of Networks, Games and Learning: Game-Theoretic Learning over Networks

 \subsection{Distributed Machine Learning over Networks}

 The rise of Big Data has led to new demands for large-scale machine learning systems that promise adequate capacity to digest massive data sets and offer powerful predictive analytics.
-With unrestrainable growth of data, large-scale machine learning needs to address new challenges regarding the scalability and efficiency of learning algorithms with respect to computational and memory resources.
+With the unrestrainable growth of data, large-scale machine learning needs to address new challenges regarding the scalability and efficiency of learning algorithms concerning computational and memory resources.
 Compared with classical machine learning approaches that are designed to learn from a single integrated data set, one of the promising research lines of large-scale machine learning is distributed machine learning over networks (DMLON), which aims to develop efficient and scalable algorithms with reasonable requirements of memory computation resources, by allocating the learning processes among several networked computing units with distributed data sets.

 The key feature of DMLON is that data sets are stored and processed locally on these computing units, which enables distributed and parallel computing schemes in large-scale machine learning systems.
-Compared with centralized approaches, distributed machine learning not only avoids maintaining and mining a central data set, but also preserves data privacy, as these networked units exchange knowledge about the learned models without the exchange of raw private data.
+Compared with centralized approaches, distributed machine learning avoids maintaining and mining a central data set and preserves data privacy, as these networked units exchange knowledge about the learned models without exchanging raw private data.